 Yet, when he's accidentally exposed to lethal doses of radiation at work and given just days to live, Max turns to his former criminal associate, Spider (WAGNER MOURA), with a plea to send him up to Elysium for treatment, something Frey has also dreamed of regarding her terminally ill young daughter, Matilda (EMMA TREMBLAY).
 Wanting something out of doing so, Spider offers Max a deal.
 If he can steal important corporate data from Carlyle, Spider will put him on a shuttle for the space station.
 With time running out, Max -- now equipped with a motorized exoskeleton to give him a fighting chance -- sets out to do just that, but must contend with Delacourt sending in Kruger to make sure that doesn't happen.

-WILL KIDS WANT TO SEE IT?
+- WILL KIDS WANT TO SEE IT?

-Those into sci-fi movies or who are fans of any of the cast members might want to see it.
+- Those into sci-fi movies or who are fans of any of the cast members might want to see it.

-WHY THE MPAA RATED IT: R
+- WHY THE MPAA RATED IT: R

-For strong bloody violence and language throughout.
+- For strong bloody violence and language throughout.

-That's just the introduction of this review.
-We invite you to sign up for a FREE 3-Day Trial Membership to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.
+2) If you want to check out our site first, we invite you to sign up for a FREE 3-day Pass into our Membership Site to our site so that you can finish reading the review as well as take a look at the thousands of other reviews on our site.

 No credit card is needed and there's no obligation to continue after the 3 days (although we hope you'll like what you see and then join us as full members).